JustinRobbins7/CSCI-8420-Team-1/Assurance Cases for SSE.md

 #### *2.1.1 Available Evidence*

 *E1*
-Liberapay has an admin interface to allow admins to perform several actions, such audit log/monitoring activities, view email-addresses, notifications, payments, rate limits, as well as users, among others.
+Liberapay has an admin interface to allow admins to perform several actions, such as audit log/monitoring activities, view email-addresses, notifications, payments, rate limits, as well as users, among others.

-Along with that, Liberapay also logs actions perform by admins.
+Along with that, Liberapay also logs actions performed by admins.
 In this way, if an admin account was ever compromised, Liberapay would be able to analyze the logs to troubleshoot the issue.

 *E3* \
 Liberapay implements symmetric encryption and decryption to ensure that sensitive data are protected.
 They currently rely on Fernet, which uses the AES cipher in CBC mode with PKCS7 padding and 128 bits key.
 For authentication, they use HMAC-SHA256 with 128 bits key. ([Crytography Code](https://github.com/liberapay/liberapay.com/blob/fb1dbeac869d235abf25f086cbc5b274931578d1/liberapay/security/crypto.py))